 TVs are usually larger and more focused on things like better color reproduction and viewing experience rather than sheer pixel density or responsiveness.
 They also tend to be much better for viewing at wide angles, thanks to display technologies that are geared toward the classic living room setting.

-Thanks to the arrival of OLED technology, some gaming-tailored TVs now offer extremely good input lag and pixel response time, reducing the amount of motion blur and ghosting that may normally occur.
-Furthermore, with refresh rates now reaching the dizzy highs of 120hz, some TVs are actually matching gaming monitors for responsivenes.
+Thanks to the arrival of OLED technology, some gaming-tailored TVs now showcase extremely low input lag and pixel response times, reducing the amount of motion blur and ghosting that may normally occur on lesser performance-driven offerings.
+Furthermore, with TV refresh rates now reaching 120Hz (mainly thanks to the latest next-gen console options), you really can get a lucid gaming experience with a TV geared towards gaming.

 In terms of resolution, modern TVs usually offer 1080p or 4K – with the recent addition of 8K.
 Monitors, on the other hand, are a little more versatile – offering 1080p, 1440p, and 4K.